Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

 Effect of solid solution temperature on the microstructure of TC21 alloy

-Figure 5 is the microstructure of TC21 alloy at different solid solution temperatures.
+Figure 5 shows the microstructure of TC21 alloy at different solid solution temperatures.

-It can be seen from Figure 5 that as the solid solution temperature increases, the volume fraction of the αp phase decreases.
+It can be seen that as the solid solution temperature increases, the volume fraction of the αp phase decreases.

 When the solid solution temperature is higher than Tβ, the αp phase disappears.

-When applying solution treatment (>Tβ) at 1000℃, the αp phase disappears.
+When a solution treatment is applied at a temperature higher than Tβ (i.e., 1000°C), the αp phase disappears.

 It can be seen that the solution temperature has a significant effect on the microstructure of TC21 alloy.

-When the (α+β) dual-phase region is solid solution, the size, morphology and distribution of αp phase will directly affect the size of β crystal grains.
+When the (α+β) dual-phase region is solid solution treated, the size, morphology and distribution of αp phase will directly affect the size of β crystal grains.

 The αp phase and β grain size of the titanium alloy play a vital role in the mechanical properties of the alloy.